The Underground Railroad / Escaping Slavery In Eastern Ohio

 Today, Portage County is a vibrant and diverse community that embraces its history while looking towards the future.
 The county is known for its natural beauty, including the Portage County Ravenna Arsenal Park and Nelson Ledges State Park, which attract outdoor enthusiasts from around the region.
 Additionally, the county remains an educational hub, with Kent State University continuing to play a crucial role in the county's economy and cultural landscape.

-This timeline provides a condensed summary of the historical journey of Portage County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Portage County, Ohio.

 • 1805 - Portage County is established and named after the Portage path, an important Native American trail in the area.